SMAC-Group/swag/README.md

     ## [1] "Dimension explored: 3 - CV errors at alpha: 0.0403"
     ## [1] "Dimension explored: 4 - CV errors at alpha: 0.0394"

 The only difference with respect to the classic **caret** train function, is the specification of the **swag** arguments which have been explained previously.
 In the above chunk for the *svmLinear* learner, we define the estimator of the out-of-sample accuracy as 10-fold cross-validation repeated 1 time.
-For this specific case, we have chosen to center and rescale the data, as usually done for SVMs, and, the parameter that controls the margin in SVMs is automatically fixed at unitary value (i.e. *c* = 1).
+For this specific case, we have chosen to center and rescale the data, as usually done for SVMs, and, the parameter that controls the margin in SVMs is automatically fixed at unitary value (i.e. \(c=1\)).

-Let's have a look at the typical output of a **swag** training object for the *svmLinear* learner:
+Let’s have a look at the typical output of a **swag** training object for the *svmLinear* learner:

 ``` r
 train_swag_svml$CVs